-The Student Health Clinic (Located in 206 Sheffield) is staffed by a part-time family nurse practitioner, one part-time registered nurse, and one administrative assistant, all supported by underwritten protocols of a physician consultant.
-Our physician is onsite for ½ day per week for visits and consultations via appointment.
-A variety of services, treatments, and medications are made available to students.
+The Student Health Clinic (Located in 206 Sheffield) is staffed by a part-time family nurse practitioner, a part-time registered nurse, and an administrative assistant, all supported by underwritten protocols of a physician consultant.
+A physician is onsite for ½ day three times monthly for visits and consultations via appointment.

 Health services for currently enrolled students include, but are not limited to, the following: